Ewan-Roberts/Jarvis/README.md

 ### Installing

-Once the prerequisites are completed go to root and run
+Once the prerequisites are completed, go to root and run:

 ```
 node speechServer.js